ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 In some cases, a new media type may not be easily classified under any currently defined top-level type names.
 Such cases are expected to be quite rare.
 However, if such a case does arise, a new top-level type can be defined to accommodate it.

+Registration of a new top-level type requires Standards Action in the IETF and, hence, the publication of a RFC on the Standards Track.

 ### Required Criteria

 Definitions of new top-level types are required to fulfil the following criteria: